nimeshkadecha/Biller-Application/README.md

 Biller enables the generation of GST-compliant bills entirely offline.
 Ensure compliance with tax regulations, calculate accurate GST amounts, and print or save GST bills in PDF format without the need for an internet connection.

 ### 6. Customer History Management:
-Maintain a detailed history of your customers' transactions and interactions with the built-in customer management system.
+Maintain a detailed history of your customer's transactions and interactions with the built-in customer management system.
 Access previous bills, purchase patterns, and contact information to offer personalized service and enhance customer relationships.

 ### 7. Offline Backup:
 We understand the importance of data security.
 Biller includes an automatic offline backup feature, ensuring that your data remains safe and retrievable, even in the event of device malfunction or data loss.